eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- Familiarity with being on-call and perfoming operations/SRE tasks or with the concept of infrastructure as code
 + skill set:
 	- Software Engineer - Cloud
-	- As a Software Engineer, you'll be part of Splunk’s core cloud platform and responsible for designing and developing Kubernetes operators that manage our Streaming, Messaging, Searching, Indexing workloads.
+	- As a Software Engineer, you'll be part of Splunk's core cloud platform and responsible for designing and developing Kubernetes operators that manage our Streaming, Messaging, Searching, Indexing workloads.
 Be part of a small closely-knit team in the Bay Area and have a large impact in crafting the team, technology, and a culture of excellence.
 You will be immersed in both microservices and core platforms as well as have exposure to the full portfolio of technology areas.
 	- You are an expert in distributed computing, cloud-native software architecture/development, and efficient in-memory algorithms.
 Initiative, passion, and commitment are your soft currency.
 You are excited to take on roles that provide new growth and learning opportunities.
 Finally, you enjoy working with highly collaborative teams and have fun doing your stuff!
 	- Design and develop algorithms/code for Splunk Enterprise roadmap for Cloud.
 	- Collaborate in a CI / CD development model for cloud-native deployments.